 - obesity, as folds in the skin create a good environment for thrush to take hold

-- diabetes mellitus, because the high levels of blood sugar and excessive sweating associated with it can help yeast infections get established
+- diabetes mellitus, because the high levels of blood sugar can help yeast infections get established

-- weakened immune system, result from severe infections such as HIV infection, cancer treatments, or taking immune-suppressing drugs, for example
+- weakened immune system, resulting from severe infections such as HIV infection, cancer treatments, or taking immunosuppressant drugs, for example

 - prolonged use of antibiotics

 Thrush isn’t considered an STI, but men can sometimes contract thrush from having intercourse with a woman who has a yeast infection.
 In this case, both partners will need treatment to prevent each other from continuing to have problems with genital thrush.

 Your doctor will be able to rule out the possibility of an STI and confirm that the problem is a yeast infection.
 The infection can usually be diagnosed based on the symptoms and the appearance of the infection site, as well as with a potassium hydroxide prep to look at the yeast under the microscope.

 If your doctor suspects an STI in your genital region, you may also need lab tests.

 If you’ve had a yeast infection before and you recognize the symptoms, you can treat it yourself with OTC topical antifungal cream.
 Application of the antifungal cream is usually twice a day.

 A corticosteroid cream in addition to antifungal cream may help with itchiness and swelling.
 But you may want to ask your doctor about using one before doing so, as the corticosteroid could allow for the yeast infection to linger and even worsen.